 **We use fractionated coconut oil as our carrier oil, and our oils are always made at extrait strength with 30-40% pure fragrance compounds in every batch.
 Extrait de parfum, which translates from the French as "perfume extract," is known in perfumery as the highest concentration of scent available.

 Resting: Upon receiving your order in the mail, it's always a good idea to let your perfumes rest for a couple days at least before trying them.
 Extremes of heat and cold during travel can temporarily alter the scent of a perfume.

-Storage: Store your perfumes in a cool, dark place since sunlight and heat can damage them.
-Also be sure rollerballs are stored upright, and that the lids are on tightly to avoid evaporation and oxidation.
+Storage: Perfume can live a long, happy life if stored in a cool, dry place away from sunlight and temperature fluctuations.
+Rollerballs have the potential to leak if not stored upright.
+Be sure that the lids are on tightly to avoid evaporation and oxidation.
 When stored properly, they will last for many years.